CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Philip A. Cusick - JPMorgan Securities LLC

 Hi, guys.
 Thanks.
 Two, if I can.
-First, particularly for Jeff and Sunit, I appreciate the commentary already but I wanted to follow-up on the company's dividend.
-Do you think you can constantly de-lever the business and invest in the company to the necessary level while still paying out all that cash?
+First, particularly for Jeff and Sunit, I appreciate the commentary already but I wanted to follow up on the company's dividend.
+Do you think you can confidently de-lever the business and invest in the company to the necessary level while still paying out all that cash?
 And what would have to happen for you to change that view?
 And then for Glen, can you dig more into the consumer broadband business?
-Where are we on rolling out the new plans on speeds?
+Where are we on rolling out the new plans and speeds?
 And how should we look at that going forward?
 Thank you.

 Sunit Patel - CenturyLink, Inc.

 I'll take the first part of the question.
 So, Phil, yeah, I think we had plenty of time over the last year to study the trends in the business, our plans for integration, synergy realization.
 And as Jeff mentioned, we've already finalized the budgets and targets for next year.
-And as we look at that and what we think we can execute, we are very comfortable and confident with the comments that I made, that you heard Glen make, and Jeff make around the dividend.
-And so, to your point about what would happen that would now make us comfortable, there's nothing we see today that doesn't give us the confidence.
+And as we look at that and what we think we can execute, we are very comfortable and confident with the comments that I made, that you've heard Glen make, and Jeff make around the dividend.
+And so, to your point about what would happen that would not make us comfortable, there's nothing we see today that doesn't give us the confidence.
 So I think we've tried to be realistic about our assessments and our remarks reflect that.

 Jeff Storey - CenturyLink, Inc.

 And one quick add-on to that.
 Phil, this is Jeff.
-It also includes us continuing to invest and growing our business.
+It also includes us continuing to invest in growing our business.
 We don't think that we have to massively cut capital expenditures or do anything unnatural.
 We think we can grow this business.
 We think we can capture the synergies.
 We think we can continue to invest in it and support the dividend.

 Sunit Patel - CenturyLink, Inc.

 Yeah.
-And to be clear, I think we are looking at spending capital at about the same level as a percent of revenues we have been.
+And to be clear, I think we are looking at spending capital at about the same level as a percent of revenue as we have been.
 So we don't see any scenario where we have to hold back on investment.
 That's consistent with what we have been doing.

 Philip A. Cusick - JPMorgan Securities LLC